bubi-luka/rc-car/README.md

 - code optimization

 ## Change Log
+### 0.3.2
+- the compiler does not compile Serial.print() and Serial.println() statements when we do not need them
+- the compiler compile whole code when we are debugging the code

 ### 0.3.1
 - parse signal from three position switch to control maximum throttle as 33%, 66% and 100% of the full throttle